nubskr/codespace/README.md

 ![Architecture](./misc/architecture.png)

-Here's a high-level architecture of our cute little system. 🥰
+Here's a high-level architecture of our cute (not so)little monolithic system. 🥰

 ## 📝 Submission Handling